Note: You can download a PDF version of the same “A Practical Guide to ASP.NET Web API” here.

 - Web API OData

 Model in MVC framework is a representation of data structure.
-This chapter focusses to understand and implement the data annotation technique for applying validation on a model class for an ASP.NET Web API application.
+This Web API Tutorial focuses to understand and implement the data annotation technique for applying validation on a model class for an ASP.NET Web API application.

 Chapter 6:- Exception Handling in ASP.NET Web API – Part 1